 I am a PhD student at The University of Western Ontario in London.
 My current research explores spatial and temporal variation in immune genes, avian malaria parasites, microbial communities, and the role of chemical cues in songbird communication and mate choice.
-More specifically, I am testing whether volatile (odour-producing) compounds in preen oil are used by Song Sparrows (Melospiza melodia) to gather information on the major histocompatibility complex (MHC) genotype and/or infection status with avian malaria parasites of potential mates.
+I am testing whether song sparrows (Melospiza melodia) use chemical cues in preen oil to assess the major histocompatibility complex (MHC) genotype and/or with avian malaria parasite infection status of potential mates.
 I am also investigating whether preen gland microbial communities are correlated with MHC genotype and preen oil chemical composition.

 To assess whether geographically distinct song sparrow populations differ in their MHC-genotypes, parasite communities, preen oil chemistry, and microbial communities, I am sampling wild birds at three locations across southern Ontario, and using gas chromatography and molecular genetic tools to characterize preen oil chemical composition, MHC, parasite diversity, and microbial diversity at each population.